ozoromo/big-brother/src/Logik/Readme.md

     - The addToEncodings() function is called to save the encoding to a file in the "encodings" folder.
 The original image file is removed from "toBeEncoded" folder using os.remove().

 ### example_usage_FaceReco_class
-example_usage_FaceReco_class is basically just an example of using a previously written FaceReco_class.
+A code named example_usage_FaceReco_class is basically just an example of using a previously written FaceReco_class.
 ## Gesture-recognition